andsild/dragonfly-modules/README.md

 However, If you *do* like (or don't mind) my approach, I recommend cloning this directory to your PC, and pointing your Natlink "UserDirectory" to this repo (start menu -> Configure Natlink via GUI -> UserDirectory").
 The rest should work by itself, provided you `pip install requirements.txt`.

-My natlink_hack is not perfect (e.g. it doesn't allow for context switching), but it was written to take me further away from Natlinks' API which I find difficult to use (but still, I am grateful that it is written for DNS users).
+My `import_grammars` is not perfect (e.g. it doesn't allow for context switching), but it was written to take me further away from Natlinks' API which I find difficult to use (but still, I am grateful that it is written for DNS users).